-- 24. Students are encouraged to disclose their disability, and to register with DAS, as soon as possible either prior to or on arrival at Oxford if they wish to access exam adjustments.
-Deadlines are set for applications for exam adjustments relevant to the timing of the exam(s) in question. - 25.
-In most cases, the University is unable to accommodate requests for alternative examination arrangements made after the relevant deadline.
-Applications made less than 5 working days before the first examination will not be considered.
-Students will need to make a choice between: - continuing with their examinations as planned (notifying the examiners via the mitigating circumstances process that their agreed adjustments could not be implemented (see EAF section 11.8.3)) - attending some of their examinations if that is appropriate (and seeking an excusal for non-appearance from the Proctors from those that will be missed) - or suspending or withdrawing from the examination entirely and taking their exam(s) at another opportunity when adjustments arrangements can be put in place, noting the implications of this for course progression or completion. - 26.
-In cases of late diagnosis the University will use its reasonable endeavours to respond to urgent cases where practically possible, but this cannot be guaranteed once the relevant deadline has passed.
+25. Students are encouraged to disclose their disability, and to register with DAS, as soon as possible either prior to or on arrival at Oxford if they wish to access exam adjustments.
+Deadlines are set for applications for exam adjustments relevant to the timing of the exam(s) in question.

+26. In most cases, the University is unable to accommodate requests for alternative examination arrangements made after the relevant deadline.
+Applications made less than 5 working days before an examination will not be considered.
+Students will need to make a choice between:

+- continuing with their examinations as planned (notifying the examiners via the mitigating circumstances process that their agreed adjustments could not be implemented (see EAF section 11.8.3)) - attending some of their examinations if that is appropriate (and seeking an excusal for non-appearance from the Proctors from those that will be missed) - or suspending or withdrawing from the examination entirely and taking their exam(s) at another opportunity when adjustments arrangements can be put in place, noting the implications of this for course progression or completion.